VPFA Leadership Excellence and Development Series

 • Technical skill development in areas such as labor relations, including information about UO-specific labor contracts, that supervisors need to be effective in their roles, and

-Each cohort is guided through six skill-development sessions over the course of six months.
+Each cohort is guided through seven skill-development sessions over the course of six months.
 The content areas are as follows:

 Half day: Orientation to VPFA LEADS